Ryan-Rhys/Constrained-Bayesian-Optimisation-for-Automatic-Chemical-Design/README.md

 c) bo_gp_solo_qed -> QED

 The Initialisation directory contains code to generate training data for the binary classification neural network in the scripts Pos_Gen.py and Neg_Gen.py.
+These scripts inteface with the make_training_data.py script in order to create the data.

 ## Citing Constrained Bayesian Optimisation for Automatic Chemical Design